Sharcoux/SimpleQL/docs/requests.md

 # Requesting your database

+SimpleQL server will listen to any request made to the server on the root path defined when creating the server (`/` by default).
+You can use Ajax, axios or request-promise from the client.
+You can use all methods but `post` is probably the best suited.
+For server-side requests, see the [database documentation](./database.md).

 ## Simple requests

 You can now get information from the database by sending this kind of request body: